Exanite/GravitationalTetris/README.md

 # Gravitational Tetris

+> Game now uses a custom engine!
+Original game jam version can be found on the [`original-fna`](https://github.com/Exanite/GravitationalTetris/tree/original-fna) branch.

 This game was made for the [DevLUp 2023 Wargames game jam](https://itch.io/jam/devlup-fall-23-wargames) and can be found here on [Itch.io](https://exanite.itch.io/gravitational-tetris)!

 The theme was **Upside-Down**.